mghirsch42/evogenex/README.md

 ### Prep 24-subline data

 First, you will need to download the 24-subline data from the Trisicell API and save it locally in a readable format.
 This is done in prep_data/get_multigene_data.py.
 By default, this script will use the tpm-normalized data, output files with up to 1000 genes for all 55,401 genes, include only genes at least one non-zero value for each species, and log-transform the values.
 You can change the maxiumum number of genes in each file using the --inc flag.
 If you do not want to save all the genes, you can specify the gene range you are interested in using the --start and --end flags.
 Genes are separated into multiple files for parallelization of running EvoGeneX.
 If you want a single file with all the genes, use --inc 55401.

-### Regime and tree files

-The tree file is in the tree_files/ folder and is in Newick format.
-The regime files are in the regime_files/ folder and are in the format required by EvoGeneX.
-Each node in the tree is labelled by either "chosen" or "background."

 ### Run EvoGeneX over the genes.